Last Updated: March 1, 2022

 - Providing prompt first aid within the scope of their training

-- Referring injured employees to further medical assistance as needed, such as when the level of required care exceeds the scope of their training
+- Referring injured employees to further medical assistance as needed, such as when the level of required care exceeds the scope of their training.

 - Being physically and mentally capable of providing first aid

-- Assuming responsibility and authority over the injured until the responsibility for treatment is accepted at another medical facility, by someone with a higher level of first aid training or by a paramedic
+- Assuming responsibility and authority over the injured until the responsibility for treatment is accepted at another medical facility, by someone with a higher level of first aid training, or by a paramedic

 Ask your designated ministry contact to see what first aid equipment has already been purchased and is available within the ministry.

-First aid records are confidential and restricted to individuals needing access for reasons relevant to the workplace safety and health program.
+First aid records are confidential and restricted to individuals who need access for reasons related to the workplace safety and health program.

 Hepatitis B is an incurable infectious disease that can be contracted by exposure to infected blood and bodily fluids.